Keith McCreary: Playing career

-As property of the Montreal Canadiens, McCreary spent a seven years in the minor league system only promoted for a single playoff game in 1962 and 9 games during the 1964–65 season.
-During this time he was a top scorer for the Hull-Ottawa Canadiens.
+As property of the Montreal Canadiens, McCreary spent seven years in the minor league system, only promoted for a single playoff game in 1962 and 9 games during the 1964–65 season.
+During this time, he was a top scorer for the Hull-Ottawa Canadiens.

 He became an NHL regular with the Pittsburgh Penguins following the 1967 NHL Expansion.
 In 1972, he was claimed by the Atlanta Flames in the Expansion Draft and was designated the franchise's first captain.
 McCreary retired following the 1974–75 season after 532 NHL games.
 He recorded a total of 131 goals and 116 assists during his NHL career.

 McCreary played for the Montreal Canadiens, Pittsburgh Penguins, Atlanta Flames, Hershey Bears, Hull-Ottawa Canadiens, and Cleveland Barons.

 His brother, Bill McCreary Sr., was also an NHL left winger.

 Life and retirement

 McCreary is the brother of Bill McCreary Sr., the uncle of Bill McCreary Jr. and Bob Attwell, and the brother-in-law of Ron Attwell.

-He was elected as Regional councillor for Caledon in 1978, eventually losing in the 1988 election against Carol Seglins, who would later become Mayor of Caledon.
-He stood for consideration in 1991, as a candidate for the appointed role of Regional Chair.
-Emil Kolb won.
+He was elected as Regional councillor for Caledon, Ontario in 1978, eventually losing in the 1988 election against Carol Seglins, who later became Mayor of Caledon.
+He stood for consideration in 1991 as a candidate for the appointed role of Regional Chair.
+Emil Kolb won the position.

 McCreary joined the NHL Alumni Association and was the Association's chairman.
 He died after a long bout with cancer at the age of 63.
 He is buried at Laurel Hill Cemetery in Bolton, Ontario.

 His Atlanta Flames jersey is on display at the Hockey Hall of Fame.